Feline Immunodeficiency Virus (FIV)

 Should I Vaccinate My Cat Against FIV?

 If your cat spends time outdoors, and particularly if they are involved in cat fights, then we recommend vaccination.
-However it should be kept in mind that the vaccination is not 100%protective, and the best protection is to prevent your cat from being bitten.
-We recognise that there are times when preventing cat fights is impossible, in which case the vaccine is a reasonable alternative.
+However, it should be kept in mind that the vaccination is not 100% protective, and the best protection is to prevent your cat from being bitten.

 What Does Vaccination Involve?

 • For cats less than 6 months of age it is recommended that animals are microchipped at the time of vaccination.
-The vaccination protocol consists of three doses of vaccine given from 8 weeks of age or after.
+The vaccination protocol consists of three doses of vaccine given from 8 weeks (about 2 months) of age or after.
 Doses should be given 2-4 weeks apart.
-After the initial course of vaccines, a yearly vaccination is required.
+After the initial course of vaccines, a yearly vaccination is required

-• For cats 6 months of age and older, it is recommended that an FIV test is performed prior to vaccination.
-Cats should test negative before vaccination.
+• For cats 6 months of age and older, it is recommended that an FIV test is performed prior to Cats should test negative before vaccination.
 It is also recommended that cats are microchipped (if not already) at the time of the first vaccination.
-The 3 dose course of vaccines is then given 2-4 weeks apart.
+The 3-dose course of vaccines is then given 2-4 weeks apart.

 • An annual booster is also required.